mozilla/payments-service/docs/topics/api.rst

         A list of the user's pre-saved `Solitude payment method`_ objects.
         If the user hasn't saved any payment methods yet, this will be an empty list.
+    :>json string csrf_token: `Django CSRF`_ token string to protect against cross site request forgery.
+You must include this in all subsequent requests using the ``X-CSRFToken`` request header.

     :status 200: returning buyer authenticated successfully.
     :status 201: first time buyer authenticated successfully.